Back to Course

 Bitcoin Dominance VS Altcoin Dominance

 In today’s lesson, as you have noticed, we were closely comparing BTC.D (Bitcoin Dominance) to altcoins.
-While these are two separate indicators, they function in a similar manner.
+While these are two separate indicators, they function similarly.
 BTC.D measures the strength of Bitcoin in relation to the overall digital asset market, while altcoin dominance measures the strength of altcoins.

 So if altcoin dominance is growing, funds are flowing toward altcoins rather than other crypto.
 This shows a possible alt season.
 However, if altcoin dominance goes down, then investors’ money moves from altcoin to Bitcoin.